Fernanda Contreras Gómez

-Fernanda Contreras Gómez (born October 8, 1997) is a Mexican tennis player.
+Fernanda Contreras Gómez (born 8 October 1997) is a Mexican tennis player.

-She has a career-high singles ranking of world No. 139 by the WTA, achieved on 3 October 2022, and a doubles ranking of world No. 110, achieved on 6 March 2023.
+She has a career-high singles ranking of world No. 139 by the WTA, achieved on 3 October 2022, and a doubles ranking of 99, achieved on 8 May 2023.

 She played collegiately for Vanderbilt University.

 College career

 As a junior at Vanderbilt, Contreras won the USTA/ITA All-American Intercollegiate Championship to become Vanderbilt's first Riviera/ITA Singles Tournament Champion on 8 October 2017.
-She defeated Aliona Bolsova Zadoinov in the championship match.
+She defeated Aliona Bolsova in the championship match.

 Contreras finished the season with a 44–10 record, setting the program record for most victories in a season, and was named singles and doubles All-American.
 She reached the semifinals of the Oracle ITA Fall National Championships and the semifinals in the NCAA singles draw.
 Contreras ended her collegiate career with the most wins in Commodore history with 138 career wins.

 Professional career

 2018–2020

 She made her debut for the Mexico Fed Cup team in 2018, winning all three matches she played.

 Contreras also participated in the 2018 Central American and Caribbean Games with partner Giuliana Olmos taking gold in doubles and silver in team.
 She lost to reigning Olympic champion Monica Puig in singles before defeating Team Puerto Rico in doubles with Giuliana Olmos for the gold medal.

 In February 2020, Contreras participated in the 2020 Fed Cup Americas Zone Group I – Play-offs, representing Mexico.
 After defeating Peru, Mexico beat Team Chile in the semifinals, squaring off to face Paraguay in the finals.
 Mexico defeated Paraguay 2–1 securing their spot in the Fed Cup World Group Qualifiers.

 For her performance, Contreras was awarded the Fed Cup 2020 Americas Heart Award.